electron/algolia-indices/readme.md

 - how do we see the context object that is passed to the hit template?
 - how can we use a different HTML template per data type?
-- refinementList in demo.js is not working
+- refinementList in demo.js is not working.
+What is missing?
+- how can we update the index using node (instead of the website)?

 ## Usage